scipy-conference/scipy_proceedings/papers/dharhas_pothina/dharhas_pothina.rst

 An additional limitation of the existing desktop tools (i.e. CMB and SMS) are that the users are limited to the functionality and algorithms that are available in the tool.
 Adding new functionality requires expensive development efforts as well as cooperation of the tool vendors.
-For example, adding a coastline extraction tool to CMB based on the grabcut algorithm [cite grabcut] required contracting with the vendor and several months of development time.
+For example, adding a coastline extraction tool to CMB based on the grabcut algorithm [Carsten04]_ required contracting with the vendor and several months of development time.
 As shown later in this paper, the functionality can be quickly put together using existing packages within the scientific python ecosystem.

 In this work, we demonstrate building flexible, lightweight workflows entirely in Jupyter notebooks with the aim of timely support for operational decisions, providing basic predictions of environmental conditions quickly and flexibly for any region of the globe.
 For small datasets these notebooks can operate entirely locally, or they can be run with local display and remote computation and storage for larger datasets.
-We demonstrate these capabilities through examples in hydrology and hydrodynamics using the AdH and GSSHA simulators [cite adh & gssha].
+We demonstrate these capabilities through examples in hydrology and hydrodynamics using the AdH [McAplin17]_ and GSSHA [Downer08]_ simulators.
 The goal of this work is to provide a set of tools that work well together and with the existing scientific python ecosystem, can be used in browser based environments and that can easily be reconfigured and repurposed as needed to rapidly solve specific emerging issues.
 A recent example of this was during Hurricane Harvey when ERDC was required at short notice to provide flood inundation